OpenAEV installation demystified: your ultimate guide

 Prerequisites

-Before installing OpenBAS, ensure that Docker Compose is installed on your system.
+Before installing OpenAEV, ensure that Docker Compose is installed on your system.
 Here’s how to install it:

 For Linux